imambujshukla7/urlshortify/README.md

 # URLShortify

-URLShortify is a URL shortener to shorten your large URLs, powered by Python
+URLShortify is a URL shortener to shorten your large URLs, powered by Python.
+This application allows users to generate shortened URLs for long web addresses, making them more convenient to share

 ## Project Structure